1Forge/javascript-forex-quotes/README.md

-# forex-quotes
+# javascript-forex-quotes

-forex-quotes is a Javascript Library for fetching realtime forex quotes
+javascript-forex-quotes is a Javascript Library for fetching realtime forex quotes

 # Table of Contents